 It is great to be back talking about my experience in Oz, specifically about how much I love the city of Adelaide.

 There is something special in being at the right place, at the right time and with the right attitude.
 I casually talked to a Yoga-classmate at the gym, and this person changed my life.
-NO!!
-It is not the beginning of a love-story, instead I got a casual job thanks to my new friend.
+N, it’s is not the beginning of a love story.
+Instead, I got a casual job thanks to my new friend.

 One of the issues about being far away from my beloved Ecuador is that I miss the food.
 I spent tough days without nana’s food, but of course, there is always a solution!